emckean/serverless-for-managers-lab/README.md

 # serverless-for-managers-lab
-Lab instructions for THINK Lab 5790A 2018
+Lab instructions for serverless lab (originally THINK 2018 Lab 5790A)

 Looking for the PDF of the talk itself?
 It's [here](/ServerlessForManagers-THINK2018-McKean.pdf).